smartflutist661/rfantasy-bingo-stats/process_data/data/bingo_2023/bingo_stats_rough_draft.md

 ### Authors

 - TIE: Adrian Tchaikovsky and Brandon Sanderson and Leigh Bardugo, each read 5 times
-- TIE: Roger Zelazny and Travis Baldree, each read 4 times
+- TIE: Roger Zelazny and Travis Baldree and Max Gladstone, each read 4 times
-- TIE: Jeff VanderMeer and Becky Chambers and Andy Weir and Robin Hobb and Susanna Clarke and Emily St. John Mandel and Mark Lawrence and Rebecca Yarros and Max Gladstone and Emma Torzs and Ann Leckie, each read 3 times
+- TIE: Jeff VanderMeer and Becky Chambers and Andy Weir and Robin Hobb and Susanna Clarke and Terry Pratchett and Emily St. John Mandel and Mark Lawrence and Rebecca Yarros and Emma Torzs and Ann Leckie, each read 3 times

 ### Squares